Visit North Italy – Piemonte

 ~ there’s no place like my Italian home ~

-When people ask me where my favorite place to visit in Italy is, well, it’s like choosing between my children.
+When people ask me where my favorite place to visit in North Italy is, well, it’s like choosing between my children.
 You just can’t do it!
 You love them all.
-Piemonte, Italy will always have a special place in my heart and will always kinda feel like this is my Italian home.
+Piemonte, in Northern Italy will always have a special place in my heart, and will always kinda feel like this is my Italian home.
 The landscape in this part of Italy looks very similar to where I grew up, just at the base of a mountain range and woods (I grew up in Northern New York in the Adirondacks.)
-There are hills, valleys and streams like the Pennsylvania rolling hills where I called home once too.
+There are hills, valleys, and streams like the Pennsylvania rolling hills where I called home once too.
 But, undoubtedly it’s the people here that draw me back year after year, sometimes, several times a year.

 One of the BEST B&B’s in Northern Italy!